ThomasVogeleisen/hrnet-react-component/README.md

 ### Description

-This is React component render a modale.
-Build for [HRnet app](https://github.com/OpenClassrooms-Student-Center/P12_Front-end), an [Openclassroom](https://openclassrooms.com/) project for the training "Application Developer - JavaScript React"
+This is a React component for render a modale.
+Build for [HRnet app](https://github.com/OpenClassrooms-Student-Center/P12_Front-end), an [Openclassroom](https://openclassrooms.com/) project from "Application Developer - JavaScript React"

-- The componant on Github [here](https://github.com/ThomasVogeleisen/hrnet-react-component)
+- The component on Github [here](https://github.com/ThomasVogeleisen/hrnet-react-component)
-- The componant on NPM : [here](https://www.npmjs.com/package/thomas-vogeleisen-modale-component)
+- The component on NPM : [here](https://www.npmjs.com/package/thomas-vogeleisen-modale-component)

 ### Installation